menu

 Setting & Lifestyle

-Melba’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Melba’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 One downside of living in Melba is that it can take a long time to commute to work.
 In Melba, the average commute to work is 36.42 minutes, which is quite a bit higher than the national average.